 The Importance of Modeling Mindfulness to Your Children

-When parents are fully present with their children, children learn to pay full attention to whom they are with and what they are doing.
 Parents who approach problems calmly rather than emotionally, avoid harsh self-criticism and placing blame on others, and practice forgiveness and gratitude have children and teens who do the same.2 When it comes to living mindfully, actions truly do speak louder than words.
-Modeling mindfulness to your children shows them how to live mindfully themselves and gifts them with numerous benefits.

 The Benefits of Mindfulness for Kids